 FOURTH.
 Unless otherwise set forth in an amendment to the Organization Certificate, no holder of any shares of capital stock in the corporation of any class or series whatsoever shall, because of such ownership of shares, have a preemptive or other right to purchase, subscribe for or take any part of any shares of capital stock in the corporation of any class or series whatsoever, whether now or hereafter authorized, or any part of the notes, debentures, bonds or other securities convertible into or carrying options or warrants to purchase shares of capital stock in the corporation, issued, optioned or sold by the corporation at any time, whether issued for cash or other consideration, or by way of dividend or other distribution.
-Any part of the shares of capital stock authorized by this Organization Certificate, and any part of the notes, debentures, bonds or other securities convertible into or carrying option, may at any time be issued, optioned for sale and sold or disposed of by the corporation pursuant to resolution of its Board of Directors to such persons and upon such terms and conditions as may, to the Board, seem proper and advisable without first offering to existing holders of shares of capital stock in the corporation any part of the such capital stock or the notes, debentures, bonds or other securities convertible into or carrying options or warrants to purchase shares of shares of shares of capital stock in the corporation pursuant to resolution of its Board of Directors to such persons and upon such terms and conditions as may, to the Board, seem proper and advisable without first offering to existing holders of shares of capital stock in the corporation any part of the such capital stock in the corporation to be issued, optioned or sold.
+Any part of the shares of capital stock authorized by this Organization Certificate, and any part of the notes, debentures, bonds or other securities convertible into or carrying options or warrants to purchase shares of capital stock in the corporation, may at any time be issued, optioned for sale and sold or disposed of by the corporation pursuant to resolution of its Board of Directors to such persons and upon such terms and conditions as may, to the Board, seem proper and advisable without first offering to existing holders of shares of capital stock in the corporation any part of the such capital stock or the notes, debentures, bonds or other securities convertible into or carrying options or warrants to purchase capital stock in the corporation to be issued, optioned or sold.